cs0320-s24/server-sdong-jlee/README.md

 To store the state codes from the ACS api, we took the List<List<String>> that we returned with moshi and stored each state to state code in a hashmap in order to have constant lookup time after we populate the map with states to state codes.

+Furthermore, to ensure that load/search/view all operate on the same CSV file, we created a CSVState class which acts as a shared state between the three handler classes.
+Whenever fields are updated from one handler, it can be seen in the others.

 Runtime/ space optimizations you made (if applicable).